cooljeanius/A_New_Order/readme.txt

 Kudos to alxrem, ave, teldar, capitol, tomsik, scott, ott, tet, tapik, derek, malin keshar and especially unsung for spelling corrections and bug reporting.

-Outlaw is unit pack created and maintained by Shadow and Scott.
+Outlaws were originally a unit pack created and maintained by Shadow and Scott (they are mainline now, though).

 Many thanks for torangan for patience in explaining translation issues.